 A gamified language learning application, Xeropan helps people learn English with fun exercises such as interactive videos, chatbot conversations and weekly lessons.

 They realized a lot of users stopped using their product after downloading it and going through the user onboarding process.
-So they asked us, at UX studio to reduce customer churn rate and increase user loyalty.
+So they asked us UX studio to reduce customer churn rate and increase user loyalty.

 In this case study we cover: